orzechowskid/duomacs/README.md

 - [vertico](https://github.com/minad/vertico)

 you can configure these packages (as well as any other built-in or third-party emacs feature) by selecting an item in the Options menu, or by entering `M-x customize-` and choosing one of the items in the resulting list.

+## License

+GPLv3.  see LICENSE in the top level of this repository.